tc39/proposal-temporal/docs/timezone.md

 **Parameters:**

-- `startingPoint` (`Temporal.Instant` or value convertible to one): Time before which to find the previous DST transition.
+- `startingPoint` (`Temporal.Instant` or value convertible to one): Time before which to find the previous UTC offset transition.

-**Returns:** A `Temporal.Instant` object representing the previous DST transition in this time zone, or `null` if no transitions earlier than `startingPoint` could be found.
+**Returns:** A `Temporal.Instant` object representing the previous UTC offset transition in this time zone, or `null` if no transitions earlier than `startingPoint` could be found.

-This method is used to calculate past DST transitions before `startingPoint` for this time zone.
+This method is used to calculate a possible past UTC offset transition after `startingPoint` for this time zone.
+This can be because of DST or other political changes like a country having permanently changed its offset.

-Note that if the time zone was constructed from a UTC offset, there will be no DST transitions.
+Note that if the time zone was constructed from a UTC offset, there will be no offset transitions.
 In that case, this method will return `null`.

 If `instant` is not a `Temporal.Instant` object, then it will be converted to one as if it were passed to `Temporal.Instant.from()`.